 This Saffron Tomato Confit is 100% about to revolutionize the way you eat! (and dream… it’s that good!)

 Okay, I know I say that about a ton of things… but it’s true!
 So now that I’ve acknowledged that everything I make is life changing… let’s move on.
-I’ve been on a recipe testing binge recently and it’s all been surrounding this Saffron Tomato Confit.
-I was first introduced to this a few weeks back by one of my friends Dana Robinson and I haven’t been able to stop thinking about it.
+I’ve been making this on REPEAT since being introduced to it from my friend Dana Robinson last year and I haven’t been able to stop thinking about it.
 It’s basically cherry tomatoes that are slowly simmered in some really good quality olive oil along with some saffron, salt and pepper.
 That’s it.
 Could it get any easier… no. Could it be more delicious… no.

 I’ll eat this Saffron Tomato Confit on just about everything.
 Toasted pita bread, yes.
 Grilled bread with a shmear of fresh ricotta cheese, yes.
 On top of grilled chicken or salmon, yes.
 Beef kebabs, yes.
 Quinoa, farro, risotto, noodles… yes, yes and yes.
 I mean the list goes on.
 It’s quite possibly the most amazing condiment ever invented and you need massive quantities of it in your life from here on out.